burnmg/predict-drift-severity/README.md

 # About
 Predict Drift Severity.
-Project sources are in packagle "summer"
+Project sources are in package "summer"

 # MOA (Massive Online Analysis)